About the Department

 The City of Mason Police Department is a full-service, internationally accredited municipal police agency, first accredited in 1997.
 Every three years, the department must undergo an in-depth on-site assessment to maintain this international accreditation.

-The department employs thirty-nine full-time sworn police officers, including the chief, two assistant chiefs, four lieutenants, and four sergeants.
-Additionally, the department has seven non-sworn support personnel, including two court security officers.
-The City of Mason Police Department operates 17 fully equipped marked police cruisers, eight unmarked police cars, and one D.A.R.E. car.
+The department employs forty-six full-time sworn police officers, including the chief, two assistant chiefs, four lieutenants, and five sergeants.
+Additionally, the department has six non-sworn support personnel, including two court security officers.
+The City of Mason Police Department operates 18 fully equipped marked police cruisers, eight unmarked police cars, and one D.A.R.E. car.
 In addition, the department operates several special purpose vehicles, including motorcycles, bicycles, and SegwaysTM.
-The department patrols four community policing districts to which officers are assigned for periods of 12 months.
+The department patrols five community policing districts to which officers are assigned for a period of six months.

-Mason’s community policing efforts fall into both traditional and contemporary categories, including bicycle patrols, selective traffic problem-area enforcement, and use of the speed monitor signs throughout the city.
-The department provides many community oriented programs that include Neighborhood Watch, D.A.R.E., School Resource Officer, and Neighborhood SpeedWatch.
+Mason’s community policing efforts fall into both traditional and contemporary categories, including selective traffic problem-area enforcement and use of the speed monitor signs throughout the city.
+The department provides community oriented programs that include Neighborhood Watch, D.A.R.E., a School Resource Officer, and a Citizens Police Academy.

 Mobile data computers are in all marked cruisers.
-These computers are linked to the Law Enforcement Automated Data System (LEADS) and are directly linked to the department’s records management system.
+These computers are linked to the Warren County Communications Center, the Law Enforcement Automated Data System (LEADS) and to the department’s records management system.
 Technology allows officers to receive instant information while in the field, thereby reducing demands on non-sworn support personnel and allowing officers to complete reports from the field.